 - Lock your flock up at night, when owls are hunting.
 Since they hunt at night, owls preying on chickens that are securely cooped will be very rare.

 - Completely cover smaller runs.
 For the daytime hunters like hawks, falcons, eagles and the like, you may opt to cover your run with aviary netting.
 No tall fence will keep out these flying hunters since they attack from the air, so the only way to exclude them is to cover your run with wire or plastic netting.
 Chicken wire is also fine for this, and cheap plastic netting will work equally well for smaller applications.
 Tying brightly covered ribbon on the cover can help hawks to spot the barrier (otherwise they may dive right through without seeing it, and then get trapped in the run with your chickens!).

 If your run is not covered and is very small, your birds have nowhere to run when a hawk comes.
 If that's the case, they can pile on top of one another in a panic, and trample one another like mobs at Christmas.
 So, even if the hawk doesn't make a successful kill, if your birds are penned in a small, open run, they may still get very hurt.
 You will almost always want to cover a very small run for that reason.
 Many small coops come with covered runs, so you can keep your chickens enclosed during times when there is some lingering danger and you can't be there to supervise.

-Last, if you live in a place where roosters are allowed, roosters are great in helping to keep your chickens aware of dangers from hawks; in fact, they have a specific cry to let the flock know to take cover from an air-borne danger.
+- Enlist a rooster's help.
+If you live in a place where they are allowed, roosters are great in helping to keep your chickens aware of dangers from hawks.
+In fact, they have a specific cry to let the flock know to take cover from an airborne danger.
 While the hens are foraging for tasty goodies, the rooster will keep an eye out for danger, and he will place himself in harm's way to give the hens time to escape to safety.